acopestake/academicwebsite/content/workingpaper/AKAI/index.md

 publication:
 publication_short:

-abstract: We examine the impact of artificial intelligence on hiring and wages in the service sector using a novel dataset of 15 million vacancy posts from India’s largest jobs website.
-We first document a rapid rise in demand for AI skills since 2016, particularly in the IT, finance and professional services industries.
-Vacancies demanding AI skills list substantially higher wages, but require more education and are highly concentrated in the largest firms and a small number of high-tech clusters.
-Exploiting plausibly exogenous variation in exposure to advances in AI technologies, we then examine the impacts of establishment demand for AI skills as a proxy for AI adoption.
-We find that growth in AI demand has a direct negative impact on the growth of non-AI and total job posts, and reduces the growth of wage offers across the distribution.
+abstract: We examine the impact of artificial intelligence (AI) on hiring and wages in service sector firms, using a novel dataset of vacancy posts from India’s largest jobs website.
+We first document a rapid rise in demand for machine learning (ML) skills since 2016, particularly in the IT, finance and professional services industries.
+Vacancies requiring ML skills list substantially higher wages, but require more education and are highly concentrated both geographically and in the largest firms.
+Exploiting plausibly exogenous variation in exposure to advances in AI capabilities, we then examine the impacts of establishment demand for ML skills, as a proxy for AI adoption.
+We find that growth in the demand for ML skills has a direct negative impact on the total number of vacancies posted by incumbent firms.
+Drawing on rich data on wage offers, we further find that growth in ML demand reduces wage offers for all but the lowest-paid roles.

 tags: []